OpIndia: Reception

 In March 2019, the IFCN rejected OpIndia's application to be certified as a fact checker.
-While noting partial compliance on a number of categories, the IFCN rejected the application on grounds of political partisanship and lack of transparency, and raised concerns over questionable fact-checking methodologies.
+While noting partial compliance on a number of categories, the IFCN rejected the application on grounds of political partisanship and lack of transparency and raised concerns over questionable fact-checking methodologies.
 The rejection disqualified OpIndia from fact-checking contracts with web properties owned by Facebook and Google.
 In response, Sharma criticised the IFCN assessment and urged for acceptance of outlets with "declared ideological leanings".

 After co-founder Raj departed OpIndia, he described the website as a "blind mouthpiece" of the BJP on Twitter in August 2019.
 Raj criticised Sharma, alleging that she and others "started as trolls" and "abuse and play victim card when questioned".
 OpIndia was blacklisted from Wikipedia in March 2020 (alongside Swarajya and TFIpost) after Sharma, in an OpIndia piece, published personally identifying information about a Wikipedia editor who helped write the encyclopedia's article on the 2020 Delhi riots, which resulted in the editor leaving Wikipedia.
+OpIndia was characterized as "an Indian version of The Gateway Pundit that pretends to be The Onion when others catch them publishing false and misleading information."

 Stop Funding Hate, a British social media campaign, urged organisations to withdraw their advertising from OpIndia in May 2020 after the website published an article asserting that businesses should be able to declare that they do not hire Muslims.
 The head of the campaign, Richard Wilson, said that "OpIndia is becoming internationally notorious for its hateful and discriminatory coverage" and that the campaign has "rarely seen such overt advocacy of discrimination on religious grounds".
 Over 20 organisations, including advertising network Rubicon Project, video streaming service Mubi, personal care brand Harry's and the Saïd Business School, ceased advertising on OpIndia as a result of the campaign.
 Sharma responded that she would "stand by our article and our content 100%" and that OpIndia would "never alter its core belief system or content".
 Roushan stated that advertisements constitute a minority of OpIndia's revenue and claimed that OpIndia received a "700% jump" in donations during the campaign.